SuperOfficeDocs/superoffice-docs/docs/onsite/upgrade/75-to-8/index.md

 **For:**

-SuperOffice 7.5 Server, SuperOffice 7.5 Customer Service, and/or SuperOffice 7.5 Windows Clients
+SuperOffice 7.5 Server, SuperOffice 7.5 Customer Service, and/or SuperOffice 7.5 Windows clients

 **Steps:**

 1. [Upgrade CRM Server][1]
 2. [Upgrade Windows Clients][2] (only if you are going to use "SuperOffice 8 Windows App")
 3. [Upgrade SuperOffice 7.5 NetServer to SuperOffice 8 NetServer][5]
-    * If CS runs on Remote NetServer: It it possible to merge CS NetServer and Web NetServer for a more lean administration
+    * If CS runs on Remote NetServer: It is possible to merge CS NetServer and Web NetServer for a more lean administration
 4. [Upgrade SuperOffice 7.5 CS to SuperOffice 8 Service][6]
 5. [Install SuperOffice 8 Web][3]